Danis98/Dryad/README.md

-# WeirdCom
+# Dryad
-WeirdCom Server and Client
+Dryad Server and Client

 ----------